All About Cataract Surgery

-We perform cataract surgery in Hoffman Estates, Northwest Chicago
+We Perform Cataract Surgery In Hoffman Estates, Northwest Chicago

 Cataracts refer to when the normally clear lens of your eye clouds over.
 In a nutshell, cataract surgery removes this hazy lens and replaces it with a transparent artificial intraocular lens (IOL).
-At Sullivan Ostoich Eye Center, Dr. Kevin L. Sullivan is a board certified ophthalmologist and surgeon, expertly qualified and highly experienced in performing laser and cataract surgery.
+At Sullivan Ostoich Eye Center, Dr. Kevin L. Sullivan is a board-certified ophthalmologist and surgeon, expertly qualified and highly experienced in performing laser and cataract surgery.

 Cataracts may also interfere with medical treatment of another ocular condition, such as diabetic retinopathy or macular degeneration, as they can prevent a thorough eye examination of the back tissues of your eye.
 These are all reasons why your eye doctor may recommend cataract surgery.
 Dr. Sullivan will meet with you in Northwest Chicago to discuss your candidacy for the procedure.

-What to Expect During Cataract Surgery at Your Hoffman Estates Eye Doctor
+What To Expect During Cataract Surgery At Your Hoffman Estates Eye Doctor

 Start to finish, the entire procedure generally takes one hour or less and is done on an outpatient basis.
-We’ll walk you through the basic steps of what to expect:
+We’ll walk you through the basic steps of what to expect.

 Your eye doctor will insert dilating eye drops and you’ll be given local anesthetics to numb the eye region.
-You may also be prescribed a relaxing sedative that will make you groggy, but not put you to sleep.
+You may also be prescribed a relaxing sedative that will make you groggy but not put you to sleep.

 The clouded lens will be removed and an artificial, clear IOL will be implanted.
 The implant is composed of either plastic, silicone or acrylic, and you will not be able to feel, see or sense it in your eye.
 It becomes a permanent part of your care and needs no care.

 Immediately after the surgery, your vision will likely be blurry.
 This should improve within a couple of days, as your eye heals.
 You will not be able to drive yourself home after the surgery, so be sure to arrange a ride.
 You may also need help for about a week, for activities such as lifting and bending may be limited by your doctor.